-Consider that the most common roofing material that solar panels are installed on in “snow country” is asphalt or composition shingles.
+The most common roofing material solar panels are installed on in “snow country” are asphalt or composition shingles.

-Prior to the installation of a solar array, there was not a sliding snow problem to be solved.
-In fact, most of the inquiries we receive for solar snow retention come after the first winter; often following the first good snow fall.
-It’s usually after such an event occurs that the property owner realizes the danger of snow and ice siding off from the new array in one large mass.
+There wasn’t a sliding snow problem to solve prior to solar array installation.
+In fact, most of the inquiries we receive for solar snow retention come after the first winter, often following the first good snow fall.
+It’s usually after such an event occurs that the property owner realizes the danger of snow and ice sliding off the new array in one large mass.

 The problem is obvious.
 The desire of the array owner is to generate as much energy from their array as possible.
 However, there is now a falling snow mass concern for the building owner that did not exist prior to the installation.
 Often the best placement of the arrays happens to be directly above points of egress, decks, hot tubs, driveways, sidewalks, etc., which makes the sliding snow off the roof even more dangerous.

 Ground Snow Load Building Requirements